taliaalouise/apprentice-handbook/book/year-one/system-development-life-cycle/02-phases-of-sdlc.md

 It involves designing:
 * System architecture - what is the Object Oriented / class structure of the system?
-* System logical - what algorithms / data structures will be used?
+* System logic - what algorithms / data structures will be used?
   * Abstract representation of data flows
   * Abstract model of the system
   * Includes entity relationship diagrams